Horticulture (DHRT)

 Location(s): Ridgetown Campus

-This course introduces the fundamental concepts for the production of Cannabis in Canada, from propagation to profit.
-We will cover the industry standard production techniques and laws governing Cannabis in Canada such as Cannabis tracking software, Integrated Pest Management, propagation, growth mediums, nutrient schedules, and lighting methods.
+This course introduces the fundamental concepts for the production of Cannabis and hemp in Canada, from propagation to profit.
+Industry standard production techniques for indoor and outdoor cultivation systems and laws governing Cannabis and hemp in Canada will be reviewed.
 Students will learn the anatomy, morphology and taxonomy of Cannabis indica, and Cannabis sativa.

 Department(s): Ridgetown Academic